UniversalDependencies/UD_Nheengatu-CompLin/README.md

 # Summary

-The UD_Nheengatu-CompLin is a treebank of [Nheengatu](https://glottolog.org/resource/languoid/id/nhen1239), also known, inter alia, as Modern Tupi and *Língua Geral Amazônica*.
+The UD_Nheengatu-CompLin is a treebank of [Nheengatu](https://glottolog.org/resource/languoid/id/nhen1239) (ISO-639: `yrl`), also known, inter alia, as Modern Tupi and *Língua Geral Amazônica*.
 It comprises sentences from diverse published sources, e.g., grammatical descriptions, fables, myths, coursebooks, and dictionaries.

 # Introduction

 To our knowledge, this is the first treebank of Nheengatu.
 It is a work in progress.
 The initial release only contained a couple hundred sentences.
-This new release encompasses more than six times that number.
+This new release encompasses more than seven times that number.
 We plan to continually expand the resource in the next months.

 The treebank comprises sentences from diverse published sources freely available on the Internet, e.g., grammatical descriptions, fables, coursebooks, and dictionaries.
 The sentences were either extracted from PDF text files, transcribed from non-searchable (image-only) PDF files, or manually converted to orthography from phonetic transcriptions.
 Throughout the treebank, we use the spelling system proposed by Avila (2021).
 The annotation was performed semi-automatically, i.e., we first applied the Yauti morphosyntactic analyzer (de Alencar 2023) to each sentence and then manually revised the output.